biomejs/biome/crates/rome_cli/README.md

 # `rome_cli`

-The main binary distribution, exposes the command line interface defined in this crate, and the language server interface defined in `rome_lsp` and used by the `biome` VSCode extension
+The main binary distribution, exposes the command line interface defined in this crate, and the language server interface defined in `biome_lsp` and used by the `biome` VSCode extension

 # Logs